Clinton email problem resurfaces as FBI announces review

 | WASHINGTON/NEW YORK

-WASHINGTON/NEW YORK The FBI is investigating more emails as part of a probe into Hillary Clinton's use of a private email system, it said on Friday, in a new twist to the U.S. presidential campaign that could damage the Democratic candidate just 11 days before Election Day.
+WASHINGTON/NEW YORK The FBI is investigating more emails as part of a probe into Hillary Clinton's use of a private email system, it said on Friday, in a new twist that could damage the Democratic candidate in the 2016 presidential race.

-Federal Bureau of Investigation Director James Comey said in a letter to Republican U.S. congressional committee chairmen that the agency would determine whether the additional emails contained classified information, adding that he did not know "how long it will take us to complete this additional work."
+Federal Bureau of Investigation Director James Comey said in a letter to senior lawmakers that the agency would determine whether the additional emails contained classified information, adding that he did not know "how long it will take us to complete this additional work."

 The announcement came as Clinton and Republican opponent Donald Trump enter the final stretch of campaigning ahead of the Nov.
 8 election.